 Exploring the Mevlana Museum: A Visitor's Guide

-The distinctive green conical dome covering the tomb of philosopher, poet, and religious leader Mevlana Celaleddin Rumi is the symbol of Konya and the city's main sightseeing attraction.
-His mausoleum, which incorporates the tekke (lodge) of the world famous whirling dervish sect of Sufism that he founded, is now the Mevlana Museum, where pilgrims and tourists come to pay their respects to one of Turkey's - and the world's - greatest religious mystics.
+Konya's iconic sight is the distinctive green conical dome above the tomb of 13th-century philosopher, poet, and religious leader Mevlana Celaleddin Rumi.
+Right in the center of town, this mausoleum and attached historic tekke (lodge) of the world famous whirling dervish sect of Sufism, which Mevlana Rumi founded, is the city's main sightseeing attraction.
+Today, it's the Mevlana Museum, and both pilgrims and tourists flock here to pay their respects to one of Turkey's-and the world's-greatest religious mystics.

-Although most famous outside of Turkey for his poetry (including his renowned 25,000 verse Mathnawi poem), for believers Mevlana is revered as a saint, and his mausoleum is a holy place.
+Although most famous outside of Turkey for his poetry (including his renowned 25,000-verse Mathnawi poem), for believers, Mevlana Rumi is revered as a saint, and his mausoleum is a holy place.
 His words, preaching tolerance and acceptance, have echoed down through the centuries.
 With one of his most famous verses stating: "Come, whoever you may be.
 Even if you may be an infidel, a pagan, or a fire-worshipper, come.
 Ours is not a brotherhood of despair.
 Even if you have broken your vows of repentance a hundred times, come."

 The tekke's present layout dates from the 16th century, long after Mevlana's death.
 The only part of the lodge that dates from the 13th century, when Mevlana lived, is his mausoleum.
 You enter through a gate and an impressive garden filled with fountains, roses, trees, and tombstones.